pnp/blog/content/post/how-to-invite-external-users-to-a-sharepoint-site-or-microsoft.md

 Include the access token when calling the Microsoft Graph API on the Headers section or raw as shown in the next section.

-## Send Invitation using Microsoft Graph API:
+## Send Invitation using Microsoft Graph API

 Before sending the invitation, validate if the user already exists in your organization AD tenant by using the email address of the external